PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 }
 ```

+The test can reference the exception message from the class constant.

+Now if the text for the exception message is ever updated, the test will use the updated version without the test having to be updated separately.

 The function `templateStringToRegExp` is available from the library [danack/php-unit-helper](https://packagist.org/packages/danack/php-unit-helper), or you could just copy/paste it if you don't want an extra dependency.

 ## Don't use exceptions for flow control

 TL:DR version, don't use exceptions for flow control.
 Except when you really want to.

-### What is using exception for flow control
+### What is 'using exceptions for flow control' ?

 Imagine we have some code that allows us to retrieve values and we use it to 'say hello' to a user: